 Strategy #3 – Motivate them to exercise.

-Science has highlighted how both aerobic and resistance-based exercise improves glucose regulation for those managing type 2 diabetes.
-The cardiovascular benefits for those looking to lower their blood pressure are also clear.
+Science has highlighted how both aerobic and resistance-based exercise improves glucose regulation for those managing type 2 diabetes and the cardiovascular benefits for those looking to lower their blood pressure are also clear.

 Want to get more advice on exercise routines?